Invasion literature: In Europe

-The Battle of Dorking (1871) by George Tomkyns Chesney was first published in Blackwood's Magazine, a respected political journal of the Victorian era.
+The Battle of Dorking (1871) by George Chesney was first published in Blackwood's Magazine, a respected political journal of the Victorian era.
 The Battle of Dorking describes the invasion of Britain by an unnamed enemy who speaks German in which the narrator and a thousand citizens defend the town of Dorking without supplies, matériel, or news of the outside world.
 The story's narrative moves forward fifty years, and Britain remains devastated.

 Like many of his countrymen, the author was alarmed by the successful 1870 invasion of the Second French Empire by the North German Confederation, which was led by the Kingdom of Prussia.
 They defeated Europe's largest army in only two months.
 The Battle of Dorking was initially meant to shock readers into becoming more aware of the possible dangers of a foreign threat, but unwittingly created a new literary genre appealing to widespread anxieties.
 The story was an immediate success, with one reviewer saying, "We do not know that we ever saw anything better in any magazine... it describes exactly what we all feel."
 It was so popular that the magazine was re-printed six times, a new pamphlet version was created, dozens of spoofs were created, and it was for sale throughout the British Empire.
 One running joke in England at the time was an injury, such as a bruise or scrape, being attributed to a wound received at the battle of Dorking.

 Between the publication of The Battle of Dorking in 1871 and the start of the First World War in 1914 there were hundreds of authors writing invasion literature, often topping the best seller lists in Germany, France, England and the United States.
 During the period it is estimated over 400 invasion works were published.
 Probably the best known work was H. G. Wells's The War of the Worlds (1897), bearing plot similarities to The Battle of Dorking but with a science fiction theme.
 In 1907, Wells wrote The War in the Air, a cautionary tale depicting purely human invasions: a German invasion of the US triggers off a worldwide chain of attacks and counter-attacks, leading to the destruction of all major cities and centers, the collapse of world economy, disintegration of all the fighting nations and the sinking of the world into new Middle Ages.